lolsZz/deepseek-engineer/README.md

 ## Overview

 This repository contains a powerful coding assistant application that integrates with the DeepSeek API to process user conversations and generate structured JSON responses.
 Through an intuitive command-line interface, it can read local file contents, create new files, and apply diff edits to existing files in real time.
+The system is extended through the Model Context Protocol (MCP), providing access to a wide range of tools and services.

 ## Key Features